Aider-AI/aider/docs/unified-diffs.md

 - **Aider's new unified diff edit format raised June GPT-4's score to 59%**.
 - The benchmark was designed to use large files, and 28% of them are too large to fit in June GPT-4's 8k context window.
-This significantly harmed the benchmark results.
+This puts a hard ceiling of 72% on how well the June model could possibly score.

 Before settling on unified diffs,
 I explored many other approaches including: